nicomanzonelli/reverse_turing_test/README.md

 ## Ethical and Philosophical Considerations

 This game is designed to be a fun way to explore the capabilities of LLM-based AI agents.
 However, it also raises some interesting philosophical questions about consciousness and intelligence.
 We do not claim to contribute to any of these discussions.
-Yet...